lukmanr/CLVPipelines/pipelines/README.md

 # Customer Lifetime Value Training and Inference Pipelines

 This folder contains source code for two KFP Pipelines:
-- Train and deploy
-- Batch predict

-Folder content

-- `train_pipeline.py` - The training and deployment pipeline DSL
+- Customer lifetime value training and deployment pipeline
-- `batch_predict.py` - The batch predict pipeline DSL
+- Customer lifetime value batch prediction pipeline
-- `helper_components/helper_components.py` - Utility components used by the pipelines.
-Implemented as KFP Lightweight Python components
-- `helper_components/Dockerfile` - A base image for utility components
-- `artificats/query_template.sql.jinja` - The template for BigQuery SQL query used for data preprocessing
-- `settings.yaml` - Default values for the pipelines parameters and compiler pragmas

-## Training and deployment pipeline
+## CLV training and deployment pipeline
 The training and deployment pipeline uses historical sales transactions data to train and optionally deploy a machine learning regression model.
 The model is trained to predict a total value of future purchases in a given timeframe, based on a history of previous purchases.
 For more information about modeling for customer lifetime value prediction refer to previous articles in [the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro).

 ### Pipeline design
+The pipeline uses BigQuery for data preprocessing and feature engineering and AutoML Tables for model training and deployment.

-The below diagram depicts the workflow implemented by the training and deployment pipeline
+The below diagram depicts the workflow implemented by the pipeline:
 ![Train and deploy](/images/train.jpg)

 1. Load historical sales transactions from Cloud Storage to a  BigQuery staging table.
 If the data are already in BigQuery this step is skipped.